w3c-fedid/FedCM/proposal.md

 ### IDP Tracking

-The baseline proposal isn’t changing the amount of information (nor its timing) exchanged between RPs and IDPs, especially non consensually.
+The [baseline proposal](#the-baseline-proposal) isn’t changing the amount of information (nor its timing) exchanged between RPs and IDPs, especially non consensually.
 What it does though, is to position the user agent in a place where it intermediates interaction between RPs and IDPs, enabling it to tighten up the privacy properties of the data exchange.
 For example:

 - the user agent could choose to prompt the user for permission early on
 - the user agent could choose to delay revealing the origin of the RP to the IDP upon user consent.
 In this formulation, the user agent could load the IDP without telling it which RP is requesting it and only let that information be passed upon further stages of the transaction when the user understands better what’s involved.
 - the user agent could step up and mint IdTokens itself on behalf of the user, using the (cryptographically signed) identity from the IDP.
 In this formulation, the RP could still use information from the IDP, but without the IDP ever knowing who the RP is, along the lines of the infrastructure built by BrowseID.

-## Friction
+## Friction Extensions

-The baseline proposal hopefully has a comparable or better completion rates compared to the status quo, or else IDPs will just move to other mechanisms.
+The [baseline proposal](#the-baseline-proposal) hopefully has a comparable or better completion rates compared to the status quo, or else IDPs will just move to other mechanisms.
 Nonetheless, from this viewpoint, there are a series of friction enhancements that browsers could provide, specifically around its unique ability to aggregate data across origin boundaries, for example mediating across IDPs and addressing the **NASCAR flag** problem.

 # Related Work